Human trafficking in the United States: Sex trafficking

-The U.S. Department of Health & Human Services estimated that between 240,000 and 325,000 children are at risk for sexual exploitation each year.
+Sex trafficking is defined as the transport for the purpose of sexual exploitation, procuring of a person for sexual activity by use of force, fraud or coercion, or in cases where the person forced to perform such activity is less than 18 years (22 USC § 7102).

+In the early 1900s, the “White Slave Traffic” became prevalent.
+It involved the movement of young white girls who were kidnapped or tricked into being involved in some form of prostitution.
+The Mann Act, passed in 1910, made it a felony to be involved in the transportation of any person across state or international lines for prostitution or other immoral purposes.

 Children who are considered runaways are at particular risk of prostitution or of being trafficked into the sex industry.
 Of the 1,682,900 children who were considered runaways for a period of time in 1999, 71% were considered at risk for prostitution.
 1,700 of those reported actually engaging in sexual activity in exchange for money.
 David Finkelhor, a University of New Hampshire professor who is director of the Crimes Against Children Research Center, said "I wouldn't put any stock in these figures as indicators of what is going on today".
 According to the United States Department of State an estimated 20,000 women and children are trafficked into the United States each year by crossing the Mexico–United States border.